Grand Tetons sightseeing

 Moose-Wilson road runs from Wilson, Wyoming to Moose in the park.

-(On the map above, note the Sawmill Ponds parking, one of the few places you can actually stop on the road.)
+(On the map above, near the top, note the Sawmill Ponds parking, one of the few places you can actually stop on the road.)

 View of the Tetons at the junction of Teton Park Road and Moose-Wilson Road: